L-1 to acquire Digimarc's ID systems biz for $250m.

-STAMFORD, Conn.-Biometrics giant L-1 Identity Solutions announced March 24 it will acquire the ID Systems business of Digimarc, in a stock and cash transaction valued at approximately $250 million.
+STAMFORD, Conn.--Biometrics giant L-1 Identity Solutions announced March 24, that it will acquire the ID Systems business of Digimarc in a stock and cash transaction valued at approximately $250 million.

 "Digimarc's expertise in centralized production of credentials, together with L-1's biometric recognition and document authentication capabilities, will enable us to provide a secure end-to-end solution for issuance of government credentials like driver's licenses," said Robert V. LaPenta, chairman and CEO of L-1 Identity Solutions in a prepared statement.